payu-india/CMS-Chatbot/docs/plugins/woocommerce/install-and-configure-payu-woocommerce-plugin.md

 > 📘 Note:
 >
 > PayU recommends this step to reconcile with PayU’s database after you receive the response.
 Verify the transaction details using the **Verification Payment**API.
-For API reference, refer to <a href="verify_payment_api" target="_blank">Verify Payment API</a>..
+For API reference, refer to <a href="https://docs.payu.in/reference/verify_payment_api" target="_blank">Verify Payment API</a>..

 ## Configure international payments or MCP on WooCommerce